Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 The following bullet points list the entry conditions for this trial.
 Talk to your doctor or the trial team if you are unsure about any of these.
 They will be able to advise you.

 You may be able to join this trial if all of the following apply.

 - You have a solitary bone plasmacytoma that is newly diagnosed

-- You have had radiotherapy to the area of bone with the aim of curing the plasmacytoma
+- You are having or have had radiotherapy to the area of bone with the aim of curing the plasmacytoma

-- Your radiotherapy finished at least 28 days ago
+- If you've completed radiotherapy this shouldn't have finished more than 28 days ago

 - Your blood test results are satisfactory